-4.2.1.
+- 4.2.1.
 Bowdler (2008) has recently reviewed the causation of the swishing and thumping noises associated with wind turbines.
 He concludes that, while there are several theories, no definitive mechanism can be established.
-It follows that industry claims to mitigate turbine noise by changing blade shape and turbine spacing should be treated with scepticism until definitive evidence of their efficacy are presented.
+It follows that industry claims to mitigate turbine noise by changing blade shape, pitch and turbine spacing should be treated with scepticism until definitive evidence of their efficacy are presented. - 4.2.2.

-- 4.2.2.
 It follows that attempts to reduce wind turbine noise immissions after a plant becomes operational are unlikely to be successful.
-Noise mitigation will reduce power output, which will be opposed by the operators (Bullmore 2009).
+Noise mitigation will reduce power output, which will be opposed by the operators.
 The importance of assuring residents that noise limits are capable of being met before construction was emphasised by Mr Lavender, Inspector at the Thackson's Well Inquiry (APP/E2530/A/08/2073384) who stated: "securing compliance with noise limit controls at wind farms, in the event of a breach, is not as straightforward as with most other forms of noise generating development.
 This is because noise from turbines is affected primarily by external factors such as topography and wind strength, a characteristic that distinguishes them from many other sources of noise, such as internal combustion engines or amplified music, which can be more directly and immediately influenced by silencing equipment, insulation or operator control."
 It follows that application of the precautionary principle is essential where there is any possibility of noise disturbance from wind turbines. - 4.2.3.
 Thus, the only mitigation for wind turbine noise is to place a sufficient distance between the turbines and places of human habitation.
 PPS22 advises that ETSU-R-97 should (author's italics) be used to estimate noise levels around turbines which, taken with measurements of ambient noise, can, in theory, predict noise disturbance in adjacent properties.
+Many expert acousticians have severely criticised ETSU-R-97, not least Mr Dick Bowdler (2007), a former member of the Government's Noise Working Group considering ETSU-R-97.
+A number of Her Majesty's Inspectors have been equally critical, not least Mr Andrew Pykett (Appeal Ref: APP/Q1153/A/06/2017162) Ms and Elizabeth Ord (APP/W4705/A/09/2114165).
+As noted above, the recent recommendation by some members of the Noise Working Group to provide more allowance for wind shear in predicting turbine noise levels is a tacit admission of the unsuitability of ETSU-R-97 methodology for large turbines.
+In addition the suppressed recommendations by HMP, at least one of whose employees sat on the NWG, for a reduction in the ETSU-R-97 night time noise limits to 33-38dB(A) suggests very strongly that it is inappropriate to continue to rely on ETSU-R-97 as presently formulated.

-Many expert acousticians have severely criticised ETSU-R-97, not least Mr Dick Bowdler (2007), a member of the Government's Noise Working Group considering ETSU-R-97. - 4.2.4.
-Stigwood (2009) has shown that large turbines (hub heights 50-100m) are more likely than smaller turbines (hub height 30m) to cause excessive amplitude modulation, increased likelihood of low frequency noise and greater disturbance inside buildings.
+- 4.2.4.
+Stigwood (2008) has shown that large turbines (hub heights 50-100m) are more likely than smaller turbines (hub height 30m) to cause excessive amplitude modulation, increased likelihood of low frequency noise and greater disturbance inside buildings.
 Internal noise can modulate over 15-20dB, changes which are easily perceived.
 This is probably due to different wind speeds and atmospheric conditions at these heights.
-He concludes that ETSU-R-97, which was developed for smaller turbines, is inappropriate for large turbines.
+He concludes that ETSU-R-97, which was developed for smaller turbines, is inappropriate for large turbines. - 4.2.5.

-4.2.5.
 Despite, or because of, ETSU-R-97, complaints of noise disturbance from industrial wind turbines continue and it is clear that ETSU-R-97 can not be relied upon to prevent sleep disturbance in those living near wind turbines.
-To quote Mr Peter Hadden in evidence to the House of Lords Economic Affairs Committee:
+To quote Mr Peter Hadden in evidence to the House of Lords Economic Affairs Committee, printed 12th November 2008 para 6: